unartig/sepsis_osc/typst/chapters/sepsis.typ

   ))
 )
 The combination of the two criteria represents an exaggerated immune reaction that results in organ dysfunction, when infection is first suspected, even modest organ dysfunction is linked to a 10% increase of in-hospital mortality.
-A more pathobiological explanation of what a "dysregulated host response" means is given in the next @sec:sepbio.
+A more medical explanation of what a _dysregulated host response_ means is given in the next @sec:sepbio.

 *Confirmed or Suspected Infection* has no strict medical definition and classification what counts as #acr("SI") remains a little vague, ultimately it is left for the medical personnel to classify infections or the suspicion of infections.
 For retrospective data-driven classification it is suggested to characterize any patient prescribed with #acr("ABX") followed by the cultivation of body fluids, or the other way around, with a #acr("SI") @Sepsis3.
 The timings of prescription and fluid samplings play a crucial role.